Mission Viejo Milestones, 1963-2014

 Mission Viejo’s new City Hall is completed and dedicated on March 25, and it receives the Golden Nugget Award of Merit for design and construction.

-New Train Depot opened and dedicated (Metrolink and Amtrak) (April 19)
+New Train Depot opened and dedicated (Metrolink and Amtrak) on April 19.

 Mission Viejo Library expansion project completed and officially opened (April 15) which also has a new MVTV Studio.